Geschlechterkampf

-Exhibited works
+As logo of the exhibition two paintings have been used: Salome by Jean Benner and Elle (She) by Gustav-Adolf Mossa, the depiction of a femme fatale with the blood of her male victims smeared on her thighs, sitting on a mountain of their corpses.
+Her genitalia are hidden by a cat.
+An inscription reads: hoc volo, sic iubeo; sit pro ratione voluntas.

 On display were drawings, photographs, films, sculptures and paintings.

 Films

 Films shown in the exhibition were mostly from the Pre-Code-era.

 Sculptures

 There were other versions or castings of these sculptures present: